Local and global boundary rigidity and the geodesic X-ray transform in the normal gauge: Introduction and the main result

-First we analyze the local boundary rigidity problem for general Riemannian manifolds with boundary $(M,g)$ of dimension $n\geq 3$ whose boundary is strictly convex.
+First we analyze the local boundary rigidity problem for compact Riemannian manifolds $(M,g)$ of dimension $n\geq 3$ with a strictly convex boundary.
+In fact, compactness is not essential for the local results.
 More precisely, for suitable relatively open $O\subset M$, including appropriate small neighborhoods of any given point on $\pa M$ or all of $\pa M$ if $\pa M$ is compact, we show that if for two metrics $g_1,g_2$ on $M$, $d_{g_1}|_{U\times U}=d_{g_2}|_{U\times U}$ for a suitable open set $U$ containing $O\cap\pa M$, then $g_1=\psi^*g_2$ on $O$ for some diffeomorphism $\psi$ fixing $\pa M$ (pointwise, as we understand throughout this paper).